Collocations for brother - noun

 He married the wife of his late brother.

-bachelor, unmarried
+bachelor,

 PHRASES

-blood brothers (= close friends who have sworn to remain friends for life), brother and sister
+blood brothers (= close friends who have sworn to remain friends for life),

-Have you got any brothers and sisters?
+Do you have any brothers and sisters?

-Have you got any brothers and sisters?
+Do you have any brothers and sisters?

 like brothers

-The boys are so close, they''re like brothers.
+The boys are so close, they're like brothers.

-The boys are so close, they''re like brothers.
+The boys are so close, they're like brothers.